 Such songs appear all over the world, and in many eras.
 They are found anywhere that the longing to shed the outworn armoring of egoic life is answered with the balm of melodic medicine.
 This includes spiritual traditions of the past, many of which, like first flowers thru the snow, were running this frequency long before it surfaced to the extent it has now.
 These forbearers offered their prayers, their lives, in service to the coming dawn of higher consciousness.
 Hence, we find vibrant neighborhoods of Vedic mantras and slokas, Sufi poems, Sikh shabads, Essene prayers, and Gnostic hymns in these ‘next octave’ villages.
 In this globalized context, they gain a new relevance, as growing numbers of humans are now able to receive the vibration they hold.
 Ancestral songs of nature honoring peoples, many with a history of persecution, find refuge in these villages, and new purposes thru reaching and teaching those reclaiming their birthright of indigeneity to the planet.

 The urgency of the planetwide crisis is causing a rapid rise in the population of Dreamtime song beings.
 They are arriving in all manner of earth and body conscious venues, and from there percolating thru the cracks and fissures of the collective egoic mind and its fascinations.
 Such social vortexes include intentional communities, organic farms, healing sanctuaries, meditation venues, social justice organizations, yoga schools, eco-festivals, permaculture workshops, tribal revivals, vision quests, and so on.
 We find revitalized and newly received songs among devotees of contemporary spiritual masters, such as Osho, Amma, and Prem Baba.
 Songs from the plant world are (re)appearing as the contemporary herbal renaissance comes of age, and shamanic medicine circles reach broader circles of initiates.
 Community choirs are likewise increasing in popularity in many parts of the world, usually fueled by songs of peace and positive affirmation.
 All these are part of an emerging global culture of compassion and earth-conscious living.
-All are working the frequency of the Bhaktisphere, surrendering their differences before the call to surrender into another order of unity, into one harmonic, one Song.
+All are, to degrees, working the frequency of the Bhaktisphere, surrendering their differences before the call to surrender into another order of unity, into one harmonic, one Song.

 On Birthing Dreamtime Songs